 Your Second & Third Years

 In your second and third years at the Law School, you will have time to explore the curriculum both to determine your interests and to develop the necessary substantive knowledge and lawyering skills.
-Although the J.D. degree requirements and Diploma Privilege requirements will guide some of your choices, you will be free to choose from a wide range of courses, clinical programs, journals, moot court, and other credit-earning experiences (See Section 4 of READ THIS FIRST).
+Although the J.D. degree requirements and Diploma Privilege requirements will guide some of your choices, you will be free to choose from a wide range of courses, clinical programs, journals, moot court, and other credit-earning experiences.
+See Section 4 of the Student Handbook.

-In planning your course of study remember that after the first-year's 32 credits of required courses, you still will need about 15 credits (or the equivalent of one semester) of additional required, specific coursework for graduation and the diploma privilege, leaving approximately 43 credits of electives (although you must remember to satisfy the 60- and 90- credit rules (See Sections 4.4 and 4.6 of READ THIS FIRST)).
+In planning your course of study remember that after the first-year's 32 credits of required courses, you still will need about 15 credits (or the equivalent of one semester) of additional required, specific coursework for graduation and the diploma privilege, leaving approximately 43 credits of electives (although you must remember to satisfy the 60- and 90- credit rules.
+See Section 4.4 of the Student Handbook and Section 4.6 of the Student Handbook).

 The vast majority of students who earn J.D. degrees from the Law School also readily meet the requirements for the Wisconsin Diploma Privilege, but it is important to keep in mind that the requirements for the J.D. degree and the diploma privilege are not exactly the same.
-If you choose to satisfy the diploma privilege (and most students will want to,) be sure to read the requirements carefully.
+If you choose to satisfy the diploma privilege (more about Diploma Privilege), be sure to read the requirements carefully.

 If you are considering a job outside of Wisconsin you may want to take courses to help you prepare for a bar exam.
 These courses include basic substantive law courses such as Business Organizations, Conflict of Laws, Evidence, and Constitutional Law.
 You may also want to work on your exam writing skills, since all bar exams include essay sections in which the examinee must identify a reasoned analysis in a clear, concise, and well organized essay.
 For more on bar exams, see Other Considerations below.